OFFIS-DAI/mango/docs/source/codecs.rst

     1 2 abc123 {1: 'test', 2: 'data', 3: 123}

-In case you want to pass proto objects as content to the codec (or as content to the containers ``send_message``) you can shorten this process by making the proto type known to the codec using the ``register_proto_type`` function as in this example:
+In case you want to directly pass proto objects as content to the codec (or as content to the containers ``send_message``) you can shorten this process by making the proto type known to the codec using the ``register_proto_type`` function as in this example:

 .. code-block:: python3